Ashwin-Rathore/PlaywrightFramework_Java/README.md

 # PlaywrightFramework_Java
-It is a Hybrid Framework base on Page Object Model
+It is a Hybrid Playwright Framework base on Page Object Model